wcp-public-team/microservices-lab/README.md

 }
 ```

 Right click the `routers` directory under the `server` directory and create a new file named `myservice.js`.
+The code below creates a `route` for your api and links it to the function you created in `customer.js`.
+The new route will be `http://<your-app-name>.mybluemix.net/customers`.

 Copy and paste the following code into the file.

 ```
 var customer = require('../customer');